iterative/dvc.org/public/static/docs/command-reference/install.md

 change possibly produces new data files not yet in cache, which requires running `dvc commit` to store them.
-Or the change might require reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (with `dvc repro`) to regenerate the project results (which implicitly commits them to DVC as well).
+Or the change might require reproducing the corresponding [pipeline](/doc/command-reference/pipeline) (with `dvc repro`) to regenerate the project's results (which implicitly commits them to DVC as well).

 This hook automates reminding the user to run either `dvc commit` or `dvc repro`, as needed.

-**Push**: While publishing changes to the Git remote repository with `git push`, it easy to forget that the `dvc push` command is necessary to upload new or updated data files and directories under DVC control to [remote storage](/doc/command-reference/remote).
+**Push**: While publishing changes to the Git remote repo with `git push`, it easy to forget that the `dvc push` command is necessary to upload new or updated data files and directories under DVC control to [remote storage](/doc/command-reference/remote).

 This hook automates `dvc push`.